funvill/funvill.github.io/_posts/2023-03-15-idea047-weekly-scavenger-hunt.md

 Sooner or later someone is going to upload photos of photos of the objects, or photoshopped versions of the scavenger hunt objects.
 We will let the community find these and report them.

+#### Unsorted ideas

+- Users don't need to submit all the items.
+Instead they can just submit some.
+The easy to find items are worth less then the ones that are harder to find.
+- Holliday or themed versions.
+Items around easter are easter themed or xmas themed, etc...
+- Instead of people uploading images to a private website the could have to post them on social media with a hashtag.
+Then we don't need to create accounts we just use the social meida user name.
+- Locations as well as objects so people need to leave there house.
+Generic locations like infront of a tree or near a stop sign.

 ## Prior art

 - [GeoHashing](https://xkcd.com/426/) - In this comic they make a meeting location by combining several variables together.
 This creates a bouncing meeting location that changes every single day.